ansient0/lwotc/README.md

 #### Concussion:
 * 50% weapon damage
 * 5 radius
-* Can Disorient And stun
+* can disorient and stun

 #### Plasma Ejector:
 * 150% weapon damage in a line - replaces plasma blaster